Jalapeño Raspberry Bramble

 Bramble recipes often recommend a double strain to remove pulp and other bits.
 I find that a fine mesh strainer (pictured below) or other fine sieve works just as well.

-Option 2 is slightly more work but will make syrup with a stronger berry flavor.
-Combine the raspberries and jalapeño in a bowl with a tablespoon of sugar and let macerate for 20 to 30 minutes.
-Macerating the berries in sugar will cause them to release liquid, so no additional liquid is needed.
+Option 2 is more work but gives you stronger berry flavor.
+Combine the raspberries and jalapeño with a tablespoon of sugar and let macerate for 20 to 30 minutes.
+Macerating the berries makes them release liquid, so no additional liquid is needed.
+Strain, pressing the berries against the fine mesh strainer to express all the liquid.

 Make a raspberry bramble: two options